KLiebrecht1/lht65n-ttn-decoder-dewpoint/README.md

-# lht65n-ttn-decoder
+# lht65n-ttn-decoder-dewpoint
-Simple TTN V3 payload decoder for the Dragino LHT65N
+Simple TTN V3 payload decoder for the Dragino LHT65N with calculated dew point

 > set **external=true** if you use an ext. temp. sensor !